 Real Estate Land Use

-• Three friends had three cabins and shared ownership of an approximately 12-acre parcel.
+- Mediated a case involving three friends who had three cabins and shared ownership of an approximately 12-acre parcel.
 About 20 years ago a wildfire burned down all the cabins.
 The County would not let them rebuild the new cabins the size they wanted unless the property was subdivided into separate parcels.
-This was done but the only way to access one of the houses was right through an area that one house wanted to use as a driveway. so there was an agreement that if that owner created a new road in a specific location to access the other house the original easement would be extinguished.
+This was done but the parcels were separated in a way that meant access to one of the houses was right through an area that another house wanted to use as a driveway.
+There was an agreement that if that owner created a new road in a specific location to access the other house the original easement would be extinguished.
 The road was created but there was a dispute as to whether it was done in the correct location and whether it was done properly

 Real Property

-• Parties entered into an agreement for the sale of a commercial property.
-Buyers on two occasions asked to extend the close of escrow.
+- Mediated a case regarding parties who entered into an agreement for the sale of a commercial property.
+The buyers, on two occasions, asked to extend the close of escrow.
 After the second extension, the sellers included several conditions that had to be met before the next escrow closing date.
-Sellers claimed the buyers did not perform and canceled the sale.
-Sellers claimed substantial performance and sued for specific performance.
+The sellers claimed the buyers did not meet these conditions and canceled the sale.

-• Two couples who are related purchased a house together.
+- Mediated a case involving two couples who are related and purchased a house together.
 One couple put up the bulk of the down payment.
 The title was taken as a joint tenancy.
-There was some question as to whether the parties understood joint tenancy.
-Their separately signed "house sharing agreement" was inconsistent with joint tenancy.
+There was some question as to whether the parties understood joint tenancy as their separately signed "house sharing agreement" was inconsistent with joint tenancy.
 One of the owners died and his wife moved out.
-Everyone agreed the house needed to be sold.
-There was a dispute as to how the proceeds should be divided.
+Everyone agreed the house needed to be sold however, there was a dispute as to how the proceeds should be divided.

-• A real estate developer purchased an older hotel and surrounding rental cottages for the purpose of refurbishing the property and selling it.
-The tenant in one of the cottages complained constantly about habitability issues with their cottage.
+- Mediated a case regarding a real estate developer who purchased an older hotel and surrounding rental cottages intending to refurbish and sell the property.
+The tenant of one of the cottages complained constantly about habitability issues with their cottage.
 The developer gave the tenant a 90-day notice to quit.
-The tenant would not leave.
+The tenant refused to leave.
 The developer filed a UD action.
 The tenant filed a wrongful eviction and habitability case against the developer.

-• An easement dispute in which the plaintiff had a dispute with a neighbor regarding access to a road that crossed the defendant's property.
-The defendant had blocked the road with chains across the road.
+- Mediated an easement dispute in which the plaintiff had a dispute with a neighbor regarding access to a road that crossed the defendant's property.
+The defendant blocked the road with chains across the road.
 The plaintiff sued claiming he had an express easement.
 The defendant filed a cross-complaint claiming the easement had been extinguished by adverse possession.

 Transaction